Picking the right YouTube name is a make-or-break decision.

-Spellable– You name should have intuitive spelling, so people can grasp what it is upon first hearing.
+Spellable– Your channel’s name should have intuitive spelling, so people can grasp what it is upon first hearing.

 Here’s how to test it.

 Call your friends and tell them the name of your brand new YouTube channel.
 And then ask them to search for it in Google and YouTube search.

 If all of them can find your channel in their first try, then you know you’re onto something- keep going!

 2. Be a Brand, Not Just a YouTube Channel

 Even if you want nothing else in life than to become a famous vlogger, and crush it on YouTube; you’ll still want to find a name that’s brandable and that easily carries over to other social media channels and eventually, your own domain and self-hosted WordPress.

 If not, you’ll forever stay just a YouTube channel, which will limit your success potential, plus you’ll be putting all your eggs into YouTube’s basket, and algorithms change at a whim.

 Niche down; but not too much

 Just like with Google, YouTube algorithm is heavily reliant on relevancy to rank videos, and relevancy is established by the topics of the videos (plus excellent video SEO) you produce.

 You’ll need to create videos on one topic only, or cluster of tightly related topics so YouTube’s algorithm can understand what niche you belong in, so you naturally rank higher based on relevancy alone.